thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 "type":"command","command":"get_status"}
 ```

-All messages belongs to a device, when we break down the resorce url
+All messages belongs to a device, when we break down the resource URL
 we see that `ABCD/0bee89b07a248` is in reality device `0bee89b07a248`
 in the container `ABCD`.
 If the device does not exists we would get a
 `404 Not Found` error code in return.
 There is currently no limitation